 Sting-Kill Side Effects

-Note: This page contains side effects data for the generic drug benzocaine topical.
-It is possible that some of the dosage forms included below may not apply to the brand name Sting-Kill.
+Note: This document contains side effect information about benzocaine / menthol topical.
+Some of the dosage forms listed on this page may not apply to the brand name Sting-Kill.

 Other dosage forms: